Orville Jenkins Articles Menu

 Some of the same kind of things Kimball suggests here — even some of the same specific suggestions he makes — we were already doing in the 1960s!
 I would not have thought Arkansas was more advanced in cultural change than the rest of the US.
 Is Arkansas more progressive that the rest of the US?
 Or maybe Arkansas, along with other areas, has regressed since the 1960s?

 You will enjoy the engaging style and insights of Kimball's book.
-You will learn a lot about American contemporary culture. you will learn specific ways to communicate with the new generation.
+You will learn a lot about American contemporary culture.
+You will learn specific ways to communicate with the new generation.

 See related reviews and articles on this site: